-Photometrics was founded in 1978 and is headquartered in Tucson, Arizona in the US.
-Photometrics is a registered ISO 9001:2008 company and proactively supports environmentally responsible practices with its WEEE policy.
+Photometrics was founded in 1978 and is headquartered in Tucson, Arizona in the USA.
+Photometrics is a registered ISO 9001:2015 company and proactively supports environmentally responsible practices with its WEEE policy.

-The Photometrics Company Achievements Timeline demonstrates a history of firsts.
+The Company Achievements Timeline demonstrates a history of firsts.
 Most notable innovations from Photometrics include:

 The Prime 95B™ Scientific CMOS camera is awarded the Vision Systems Design 2017 Innovators Award.